aurelia/documentation/English/get-started.md

 ## Creating Your First Screen

-In Aurelia, user interface elements are composed of _view_ and _view-model_ pairs.
+In Aurelia, user interface elements are composed of _view_ and _view-model_ pairs, sometimes referred to together as a "component".
 The _view_ is written with HTML and is rendered into the DOM.
 The _view-model_ is written with JavaScript and provides data and behavior to the _view_.
 Aurelia's powerful _databinding_ links the two pieces together allowing changes in your data to be reflected in the _view_ and vice versa.
 This Separation of Concerns is great for developer/designer collaboration, maintainability, architectural flexibility and even source control.

 Let's see how it works...